wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-rest-api.md

 4. Provide authorization for Choreo to connect to your GitHub account by clicking  **Authorize with GitHub**.
 5. If you have not already authorized Choreo applications, click **Authorize Choreo Apps** when prompted.
 6. Select a GitHub account, a repository that includes the implementation, the relevant branch, and the build preset (i.e., **Ballerina** or **Dockerfile**).
 7. Enter a valid path relative to the root of your repository that points to the implementation of the REST API.
-If you have not designed and implemented your REST API yet, you can connect an empty repository or a sub-folder and proceed to create the component.
+If you have not designed and implemented your REST API yet, you can connect an empty GitHub repository or a sub-folder and proceed to create the component.

     !!! note
         You can create a component by connecting an empty GitHub repository.
 But you can only deploy it after you implement it.